 How the hell was she upset that a movie about witches contains witches?
 She must be a new kind of stupid.

-The plot was weak, even for a made for TV movie
+The plot of the Olsen twin’s Halloween movie was weak, even for a made for TV movie

 So they drive to some unknown part of town to go beg their rich Aunt for a loan.
 This is where the twins meet the main antagonist, Agatha, who is really a witch who imprisoned her twin sister in a mirror.

 The Olsen twins figure out their great aunt is a witch and sneak away from their parents while trick or treating to save their other aunt trapped in the mirror.
 Along the way, they meet a random hobo, who likely would have sold the kids for a hot meal, and a little person, who they met as a creepy ass clown at a party earlier in the day.

 The subplot about the mortgage is completely irrelevant to the “plot” and easily could be written out without affecting the story.
 As could the parents, and the random helpers these girls had.
 The whole story lacks any semblance of interest, twists, or any reason for anyone over the age of 5 to watch it.